 Support materials must be uploaded into the online grant application system.
-Support materials will not be accepted by any other method including email and fax.
+Support materials will not be accepted by any other method including email and fax, excluding Letters of Support.

 C. Required Materials

 Support materials are required documentation of eligibility.
 The required support materials for the Small Matching program are: